ZPump/zPump/PROBLEM_SCRATCH_PAD.md

 1. ✅ Add `#[inline(never)]` to `execute_shield` - Done
 2. ✅ Add debug logs at the very start of `execute_shield` - Done (logs not visible, error happens before our code)
 3. ✅ Check for stack overflow warnings - Found warnings for `execute_unshield_core_impl`, but not for `execute_shield`
-4. ✅ Investigate if Anchor accesses account data for `UncheckedAccount` with `#[account(mut)]` - Removed mut from system_program and rent, didn't help
+4. ✅ Investigate if Anchor accesses account data for `UncheckedAccount` with `#[account(mut)]` - Removed all mut attributes, didn't help
 5. ✅ Verify all accounts exist before instruction is called - All accounts exist, not the issue
 6. ✅ Remove PDA constraint from pool_state - Changed to UncheckedAccount with manual validation, access violation persists
-7. **CRITICAL HYPOTHESIS: The error occurs in Anchor's account struct validation, not PDA validation** - The consistent error at `0x200005f28` in stack frame 5 suggests Anchor is accessing a specific field or offset in the account struct during validation, causing a stack overflow.
-This might be a bug in Anchor's validation code when there are multiple UncheckedAccount fields.
+7. ✅ Change all accounts to UncheckedAccount - Changed Program and Sysvar to UncheckedAccount, access violation persists
+8. **CRITICAL FINDING: Access violation occurs in Anchor's validation before our function runs** - Even with all accounts as UncheckedAccount, no mut attributes, and correct account order, the access violation persists at address 0x200005ae8.
+This strongly suggests an Anchor validation bug or fundamental incompatibility.
-8. **Consider using raw Solana instructions instead of Anchor's account validation** - This would bypass Anchor's validation entirely, but requires significant refactoring
+9. **Consider using raw Solana instructions instead of Anchor's account validation** - This would bypass Anchor's validation entirely, but requires significant refactoring
-9. **Check Anchor's GitHub issues for similar bugs** - Search for "access violation" or "stack frame" errors with UncheckedAccount
+10. **Check Anchor's GitHub issues for similar bugs** - Search for "access violation" or "stack frame" errors with UncheckedAccount
-10. **Try reducing ExecuteShield to match ExecuteTransfer's pattern exactly** - ExecuteTransfer has only 4 accounts and works.
+11. **Try reducing ExecuteShield to match ExecuteTransfer's pattern exactly** - ExecuteTransfer has only 4 accounts and works.
 Maybe we can restructure ExecuteShield to have fewer accounts in the struct.
+12. **Consider using a different Anchor version** - The access violation might be a known bug in the current Anchor version

 ---